taoo0316/Playing-around-with-CV/README.md

 # Playing-around-with-OpenCV

 This is a repository detailing my learning journey with OpenCV.
 Computer Vision is an area I would like to explore further in my undergraduate thesis, and this is a starting point for me to gain more familiarity in this field.

+Resources I referred to:
+OpenCV tutorial, TowardsDataScience and various tutorials available on YouTube.